 Leaderboards – A sense of playful competition can encourage better engagement and spur learners to spend more time in the LMS.
 One way to foster that sense of competition is to use leaderboards.
 Basically, these take points earned for completing content and translate them into a visual format that highlights who is outperforming whom.

 This type of setup is used in many different scenarios.
 For instance, in the language learning app Duolingo, users are awarded points for completing lessons, which translate to a position on the leaderboards.
 However, as other learners complete lessons, they move up, too, and may displace other learners, moving them down the list.
 The app then sends notifications that the learner has been knocked out of place and encourages them to complete more to retake their position or even improve their standings.

 User Challenges – This gamification element is less used than leaderboards or points/badges, but it can provide some much-needed engagement and help encourage learners to spend more time in the system.
 User challenges can be customized to almost any degree, but they generally share a few similar characteristics.

 challenges offer something of value in exchange for the learner returning to the system within the specified time.
 For instance, they might gain extra points for completing an extra session during the week, or they could earn a unique badge by completing a specific training module.
 They also tend to include some degree of exclusivity or rarity that makes them a point of pride for the learner.

 Rewards – Finally, a robust gamification strategy takes into account the fact that users want more than just points or badges.
 There should be a way to translate those earnings into something more tangible.
 For instance, learners might be able to turn in points for cash, trade badges for paid time off, or earn actual physical prizes for participation and high scores.

 Adding these elements to your L&D strategy can offer major benefits across the board.
-However, it is also important to couple that with knowledge of emerging trends as we head into 2021 and beyond.
+However, it is also important to couple that with knowledge of emerging trends.

 Trends in eLearning and Gamification